spiral/docs/docs/en/component/storage.md

 composer require spiral/storage
 ```

-## Framework Integration

-> Please note that the spiral/framework >= 2.8 already includes this component.

-Make sure to add `Spiral\Storage\Bootloader\StorageBootloader` to your App class:
+Make sure to add `Spiral\Storage\Bootloader\StorageBootloader` to the list of bootloaders in your application:

 ```php app/src/Application/Kernel.php
 protected const LOAD = [